Treatments & Services

 How Do Doctors Target the Radiation Therapy?

 Today’s advanced technologies combine radiation delivery with different types of imaging, which allows the radiation oncologist to see a picture of the area to be irradiated.
 This means that the oncologist can more precisely target tumors with the radiation.
 More precise targeting results in a smaller area of healthy cells exposed to the radiation, which means fewer side effects.
-Two examples of advanced external radiation technologies are:

 High Dose Rate (HDR) brachytherapy is an advanced treatment for internal radiation.
 Like IMRT and IGRT, HDR allows doctors to deliver precise radiation therapy to your tumor.
 HRD is frequently used to treat cervical and uterine cancers and certain kinds of lung and esophageal cancers.
 Recently, it has also proven effective in treating early stage prostate cancer.